RichardByrne95/CI-MS4-TuckIn/README.md

 -   Users can only access data that is either public or in their account.
 -   Users can reset their password if they forget it via the login page.
 -   All data, except order numbers, order dates, order totals and stripe payment ids associated with orders, is editable via the Django admin of the site.
+-   Some regular expressions had to be removed as, despite them being in the correct format, the local development server repeatedly marked valid fields as invalid.

 ### Performance Testing